 Footnotes

+MEV¹: Miner extractable value in POW.
+Maximal extractable value in POS.
+It refers to the maximum value that can be extracted from block production in excess of the standard block reward and gas fees.
+This value is often associated with strategies such as arbitrage, liquidations, sandwiching, just-in-time liquidity, ICO sniping and others.
 AMM²: An Automated Market Maker (AMM) represents a distinct type of exchange, eliminating the need for active market makers to continuously update prices.
 In this system, liquidity providers contribute in a passive manner, with price discovery primarily driven by arbitrage activities.
 Prices within an AMM are set by a predefined formula, which governs the relationship between trading pairs.
 Owing to its cost-effective operational model, which is significantly less expensive than traditional order book systems, AMMs have emerged as a popular option for markets operating on blockchain platforms.